rhariyani/staircase/README.md

 *********
 ```

+(Please do not be confused by the use of the word "print", above.
+Your task is _not_ to write code that prints anything; instead, your task is to complete the implementation of the `buildFibonacciStaircase` method so that it returns the expected result for any given input.
+The example above is simply printing the result that should be returned by a complete, correct implementation.)

 #### Assumptions

 * The value of `height` parameter will always be in the range 2 to 30, inclusive.